vaquilina/collision-calendar/README.md

 **🚧 IN DEVELOPMENT 🚧**

-A FOSS web-based tool for scheduling shared spaces.
+A FOSS, self-hosted, web-based tool for scheduling shared spaces.

 This was created to solve two problems: